Classical deformations of noncompact surfaces and their moduli of instantons: Noncompact surfaces

 Let $Z_k$ be the total space of the line bundle $\mathcal O_{\mathbb P^1} (-k)$ for $k \geq 1$.
-Informally, we refer to $Z_k$ as a {\it local surface}.
-We also note that $Z_1$ is $\widetilde {\mathbb C}^2$, the blowup of $\mathbb C^2$ at the origin, and $Z_2$ is a Calabi--Yau surface.
-Our main objects of study will be classical deformations of these local surfaces and their moduli spaces of vector bundles.
+We observe that $Z_1$ is $\widetilde {\mathbb C}^2$, the blowup of $\mathbb C^2$ at the origin, and $Z_2$ is a {\it local Calabi--Yau surface}.\footnote{In this terminology, motivated by physics, a {\it local Calabi--Yau} refers to the total space of a canonical bundle, see {\it e.g.}\ \cite{Br}.
+Informally, we sometimes refer to $Z_k$ as a {\it local surface} as in \cite{amilburubarmeiercallandergasparim,benbassatgasparim}.
+However, this terminology differs from the concept of local in the sense of germs such as in \cite{GR}.}

+Our main objects of study will be classical deformations of the surfaces $Z_k$ and their moduli spaces of vector bundles.

-\begin{remark} In this work we restrict our study to $Z_k$ for $k > 0$, in which case holomorphic bundles are algebraic (Thm.\,\ref{filtrable}).
-A particularly nice consequence is that the resulting moduli spaces of vector bundles over $Z_k$ are finite-dimensional. \end{remark}
+\begin{remark} In this work we restrict our study to $Z_k$ for $k > 0$, in which case holomorphic bundles are algebraic (Thm.\ \ref{filtrable}).
+As a consequence moduli spaces of vector bundles over $Z_k$ are finite dimensional. \end{remark}

 \begin{notation} We fix once and for all coordinate charts on $Z_k$, which we refer to as {\it canonical coordinates}, given by

 such that on $U \cap V = \mathbb C^* \times \mathbb C$ we identify

 \end{notation}